YBouquet/com-480-project-lesbigleux/README.md

 How many awards are there per event?
 ![image info](./Preprocess/figures/awards_by_event.jpeg)

-Our next analysis concern the feasibility of our visualisation considering one century of evolution over Cinema Awards.
+Our next analysis concerns the feasibility of our visualisation considering one century of evolution over Cinema Awards.

 What is the existence period of each event pre-selected to these days?
 ![image info](./Preprocess/figures/activity_periods_by_awards.jpeg)
 ![image info](./Preprocess/figures/activity_periods_by_event.jpeg)

-We observe that we should have enough data to cover all the century in a representative way.
+We observe that we have enough data to cover all the century in a representative way.
 Note that awards followed the repartition of event as expected.
-Moreover some name coincides and taking the awards instead of event name doesn’t seems to include any biais here.
+Moreover some names coincide and taking the awards instead of event name doesn’t seem to include any biais here.

-Having relevant visualisation imply to use relevant data.
-Is it pertinent to consider winners and nominees, can we reduce our sample to winners as there are the most impacted by an award?
+Is it also pertinent to consider winners and nominees.
+However can we reduce our sample to winners as there are the most impacted by an award?
-How much information we lose if we reduce our study to the winners?

 By events:
 ![image info](./Preprocess/figures/total_primary_by_event.jpeg)